devizer/w3top-bin/README.md

 Supported architectures: x64, armv7 (32-bit) and aarch64 (arm 64-bit)

-Alpine Linux and legacy RedHat 6 are also supported but it should be compiled from sources: https://github.com/devizer/KernelManagementLab#install-from-source.
+Alpine Linux and legacy RedHat 6 are also supported but it should be compiled from sources with correct runtime identifier: https://github.com/devizer/KernelManagementLab#install-from-source.
-The script below doesn't yet support RedHat 6 and Alpine Linux
+The script below doesn't support RedHat 6 and Alpine Linux

 ### [Re]Installation of precompiled binaries
 Short instruction: extract